mattdev95/MusicOrganiser/README.md

 Things that I have learned:

 - Make sure to understand the concepts before applying them!
-- If I am only a beginner developer, do not start developing intermediate programs before fully understanding the basic concepts.
+- If I am only a beginner developer, do not start developing intermediate programs before fully understanding the more advanced concepts or knowlege on how something works.
 - Ask questions to more experienced developers, so I can learn from them.
+- Developing is nothing like catering, in catering it is fine to think you can cook anything from following a recipe, but does not work in programming.
+- I have  learned that having transferrable skills does not mean you can do anything in programming.
+You have to learn from the ground up and keep working in steps until you are able to design the above program, rather than going full swing towards it.